 A frail old woman has just arrived with her dead husband on her sled.
 He is not even wrapped.
 With all of her effort she pulls him off the sled, drags him over next to the pile, and her sheer exhaustion forces her to sit down next to him to rest.

 Marina and Dmitri stand looking at these monstrous mounds of corpses.
-An army sapper comes out of the gates covered in mud and debris.
+An army SAPPER comes out of the gates covered in mud and debris.
 He leans against the gate and drinks from a thermos.

-Marina calls out to him, "Is there any more room?"
-The sapper gestures toward the piles of bodies.
-"Does it look like it?"
+Is there any more room?

+The Sapper gestures toward the piles of bodies.

+SAPPER

+Does it look like it?

 He wipes his face off with his sleeve and takes another sip from his thermos before setting it down.

 Dmitri goes to the fence and looks into the cemetery.
 Other soldiers and sappers are working on clearing out the debris from the trenches they have blasted in the ground.

 Dmitri watches as a soldier drags a body to the trench and dumps it in.
-Marina meanwhile has approached the sapper at the gate.
-"I don't want to just leave her here.
-Can't I find a nice place for her?"
-"Just leave her here, we'll find a nice place for her."
+Marina meanwhile has approached the Sapper at the gate.

+MARINA I don't want to just leave her here.
+Can't I find a nice place for her?

+SAPPER Just leave her here, we'll find a nice place for her.

-As Marina continues to plead with the sapper near the gate, Dmitri continues to watch the soldiers dumping bodies in the trenches.
+As Marina continues to plead with the Sapper in the background, Dmitri continues to watch the soldiers dumping bodies in the trenches.
 Some of them are not wrapped.

 Dmitri looks at the small pile that the soldiers are attempting to bury.
 Something catches his eye.

 He narrows his eyes in an attempt to focus, and perhaps convince himself that he is really seeing what he thinks he's seeing.